trentm/molybdenum/README.md

 # Molybdenum

-A github tree viewer when you're repo isn't on Github (or even if it is).
+A github tree viewer when your repo isn't on Github (or even if it is).

 This is a node.js server that provides a web-browsable view of your git repos.
 Basically, you setup post-receive hooks for notifying Molybdenum